File-Converter-Team/file-converter/README.md

 ```
 http://localhost:3000
 ```

-### If you don't want to run the application locally, you can access it by clicking [here](https://file-converter-psi.vercel.app/).

 You can just convert your files, download and copy the JSON data.
 Also, you can authorize with your Google account or GitHub account to save your files in the cloud.